November 23-24, 2024

 Crews

-Only ONE crew/spectator vehicle per entrants allowed for parking.
+Only ONE crew/spectator vehicle per entrant allowed for parking.
 Consolidate cars in town in Glen Rose before coming out to the parking area so you won't be turned away.

 Crews may not eat or drink from the aid stations (does not apply to pacers).